mufan-li/mufan-li.github.io/auffinger_chen.md

-## Short Note on Strict Convexity
+## Sketch of Strict Convexity

-While at this point, the author believes the goal of the blog post is already achieved: we have demonstrated the key technique with
-only very basic manipulations.
-That being said, to complete the spin glass story, we will provide a short sketch on how to prove strict convexity - hence proving there is a unique minimizer of the Parisi functional $$\mathcal{P}$$.
+At this point, the author believes the goal of the blog post is already achieved: we have demonstrated the key technique with only very basic manipulations.
+That being said, to complete the story, we will provide a short sketch on how to prove strict convexity - hence proving there is a unique minimizer of $$\Phi_\zeta(0,x)$$.

-We once again start by stating a key technical lemma.
+We once again start with a key technical lemma.

 ---